Dracone barge

-A Dracone Barge is a large flexible watertight tube intended to carry a liquid cargo while towed mostly-submerged behind a ship.
-One large current example of the type has a capacity of 935 cubic metres (4.23m diameter, 91m long) while weighing only 6.5 tonnes empty.
+A dracone barge is a large flexible watertight tube intended to carry a liquid cargo while towed mostly-submerged behind a ship.
+One large example of the type has a capacity of 935 cubic metres (4.23 m diameter, 91 m long) while weighing only 6.5 tonnes empty.

-The Dracone Barge was invented in 1956 by Professor William Hawthorne as a new type of oil tanker.
+The dracone barge was invented in 1956 by professor William Hawthorne as a new type of oil tanker.
 The intent was to create an improved transport technology: the long tube can be pulled by a lower powered vessel than the equivalent tanker, the cargo can be handed off at the destination very quickly, and incurs no drag cost when empty (because it can easily be taken aboard), as compared to the similar unladen to laden drag of the rigid-hulled tanker of equivalent capacity.

+Dracone Developments Ltd used hangers at Calshot Spit in Hampshire for experimentation on design and methods of construction used for dracones.
+Dracones were initially made from rubberproofed fabrics stitched and glued together.
+Towing the dracones caused delamination of the rubberproofed fabric due to the continual flexing of the tail of the dracone.
+Later dracones used a nose section and a tail section fabricated like motor tyres with cords embedded in a rubber matrix.
+These would flex continually without fear of damage caused by friction between the cords embedded in the rubber.
+These cones were affixed to the central portion of rubberproofed fabric by stitching and glueing them together.

+Dracones designed to transport fresh water were constructed with neoprene or butyl rubber on both sides of the nylon fabric cloth.
+However where hydrocarbons such as fuels were carried, the inner rubber lining was made with nitrile rubber.